biolab/orange3/doc/widgets/visualize/sievediagram.md

 1. Select the attributes you want to display in the sieve plot.
 2. Select an additional condition for the plot.
 This will show the selected two attributes only for the defined condition (e.g. attribute = survived, value = no).
 3. Visual settings for your plot.
-    - *Show lines* displays horizontal and vertical lines representing observed frequency.
+    - *Show squares (observed frequency)* displays horizontal and vertical lines representing observed frequency.
-    - *Show data examples...* displayes dots in the plot that represent instances.
+    - *Show data instances...* displayes dots in the plot that represent instances.
     - *...in color* adds the corresponding color to the dots.
+4. *Save graph* saves the graph to your computer in a .svg or .png format.

 The snapshot below shows a sieve diagram for *Titanic* data set and has attributes *sex* and *survived* (the latter is a class attribute in